JesseLucilleMills/ComputingScience/README.md

 # ComputingScience
-This is a repository for 3301.
+This is a repository for OBU Computing 3301.